jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Daze
-Stun the character, but it doesn't get a wound.
+An effect that stuns a character without the character gaining a wound.
+It works like the character getting stunned in **all** ways except for adding a wound counter.

 #  Deconstruct the Universe